 - Recovery: When properly managed, 80–90% of concussions resolve in a short period of about 7–10 days, although the recovery time frame may be longer in children and adolescents.1

-- The most important factor in concussion management is physical and cognitive rest until the symptoms resolve.
-From there, a step-by-step guideline is followed that slowly increases physical and cognitive exertion before returning to one’s regular active lifestyle.1
+- Often, the most important factor in concussion management is physical and cognitive rest until the symptoms resolve.
+From there, a step-by-step guideline is followed that slowly increases physical and cognitive exertion before returning to one’s regular active lifestyle.1 However, emerging evidence has suggested that starting aerobic exercise sooner rather than later after a diagnosed concussion contributes to a faster recovery and return to sport, school and work.2

 Many chiropractors with first responder training commonly work with other healthcare professionals to support sports teams.
 Part of their role is to manage cases of suspected concussions and refer for additional medical attention as needed.
 Chiropractors can also help to co-manage the recovery and return to play of athletes.